Phase 1

 What happens in Key Worker time and why is it so important?

 During Key Worker time, the children have increased opportunity for oracy development.
 Language is promoted through discussion around stories and circle time activities.
-There is also an increased focus on the Early Years Foundation Stage ‘Prime Areas of Learning’ which leads to pupils having greater self-confidence, being able to manage their emotions and develop meaningful relationships.
+There is also a focus on the Early Years Foundation Stage ‘Prime Areas of Learning’ which leads to pupils having greater self-confidence, being able to manage their emotions and develop meaningful relationships.
 We believe that these strong foundations in the Prime Areas and in Communication skills are the foundations for future learning.

 What are the benefits of the phased model?

-A phased approach ensures a smooth transition for all children from EYFS to Year 1 by meeting the needs of all learners efficiently.
+A phased approach ensures a smooth transition for all children from Nursery to EYFS by meeting the needs of all learners efficiently.
 This model of teaching and learning enables us to target pupils’ individual learning and social needs according to their stage, not by their determined age.
 Every child is unique and therefore, we believe that their educational provision should reflect each child, rather than taking a “one size fits all” approach.
 Children are more prepared for their next step of learning; any ‘gaps’ in their key skills or childhood development are closed at an earlier stage and we ensure that each child is able to THRIVE with personalised challenge and support that leads to a deeper understanding of the curriculum.

 Confident, articulate and resilient children are able to communicate their learning with others.
 Our pupils are taught through planned and purposeful play, with a balance of adult led and independent continuous provision activities to cover the Prime and Specific areas of learning.
-Pupils are placed in learning groups that carousel around the three learning zones throughout each day to ensure they have direct teaching time for English, Maths and the wider curriculum.
+Free-flow outdoor provision can be accessed at any point of the day during pupils’ time in their classroom.

 What is the approach to the teaching of Early Reading?